coder/code-server/docs/FAQ.md

 ## What's the difference between code-server and OpenVSCode-Server?

-code-server and OpenVSCode-Servr both allow you to access VS Code via a browser.
+code-server and OpenVSCode-Server both allow you to access VS Code via a browser.
 The two projects also use their own [forks of VS Code](https://github.com/cdr/vscode) to leverage modern VS Code APIs and stay up to date with the upsteam version.